saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/genai-diffusion/index.md

 By the end, you'll understand both the theory behind diffusion models and how to implement them for 3D molecular conformation generation.

----
-This text provides a solid, detailed overview of Diffusion Models.
-Here is a reviewed and clarified version, incorporating necessary explanations for a beginner while maintaining the mathematical rigor.

 ***